q4a/vcmi-data/README.md

 ### Current state of project and version history ###

-* With just 2 files (PLAYERS.PAL and DiBoxBck.png) and WOG installed, you can run vcmi amd get main screen.
+* 0.01 - running vcmi with sample and WOG data.
+TODO.
-* 0.01 - running vcmi with h3demo and WOG data.
-Private)
+* 0.005 - running vcmi with h3demo and WOG data.
+DONE.

 ### Art for this project was taken from ###